polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-application-logic/add-a-pallet.md

 This tutorial introduces the basic steps for adding a new pallet to the runtime for the node template.
 The steps are similar any time you want to add a new FRAME pallet to the runtime.
 However, each pallet requires specific configuration settings—for example, the specific parameters and types required to perform the functions that the pallet implements.
-For this tutorial, you'll add the [Nicks pallet](https://paritytech.github.io/substrate/master/pallet_nicks/index.html) to the runtime for the node template, so you'll see how to configure the settings that are specific to the Nicks pallet.
+For this tutorial, you'll add the [Lottery pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_lottery/) to the runtime for the node template, so you'll see how to configure the settings that are specific to the Lottery pallet.
-The Nicks pallet allows blockchain users to pay a deposit to reserve a nickname for an account they control.
-It implements the following functions:

-- The `set_name` function to collect a deposit and set the name of an account if the name is not already taken.
-- The `clear_name` function to remove the name associated with an account and return the deposit.
-- The `kill_name` function to forcibly remove an account name without returning the deposit.
+The Lottery pallet allows blockchain users, just like a normal lottery system, to "buy a ticket", which is used to fund the pot.
+Then, is reallocated to a single user.

 Note that this tutorial is a stepping stone to more advanced tutorials that illustrate how to add pallets with more complex configuration settings, how to create custom pallets, and how to publish pallets.